aloth/tableau-book-resources/README.md

 ## Contributing

 Contributions that enhance the learning experience are welcome!

-1. Open an **[issue](https://github.com/aloth/tableau-book-resources/issues)** for bugs or suggestions.
+Open an **[issue](https://github.com/aloth/tableau-book-resources/issues)** for bugs or suggestions.
-2. Fork the repo and submit a **pull request** with a clear description and screenshots if relevant.
-3. Please keep examples minimal, reproducible, and aligned with the book’s pedagogy.

 ## About the author